Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Doublets of Resonant Eigenstates

 when the excitation energy is close to

-Any other possible doublets have larger energy, and is therefore expected, at least in a perturbative regime, to occur at a higher $\varepsilon$.
+Any other possible doublet has a larger energy, and~is therefore expected, at~least in a perturbative regime, to~occur at a higher $\varepsilon$.

-\section{Conclusions and outlook}
+\section{Conclusions and~Outlook}

 In both of the considered case studies, we identified a resonant doublet of quasi-degenerate states.
-Due to the small-coupling regime, the degeneracy point is found in correspondence of an emitter excitation energy only slightly displaced with respect to the double resonance energy, which makes the identification of the energy range where the doublet is expected particularly easy.
-The analysis of the spectrum in proximity to the degeneracy point revealed that the gap with the closest eigenvalue remains much larger than the internal energy separation of the doublet for a wide range of excitation energy.
-This difference is more evident in the case where the ratio between the length of the two paths connecting the emitters is closer to 1 (but still strictly smaller than 1).
+Due to the small-coupling regime, the~degeneracy point is found in correspondence of an emitter excitation energy, only slightly displaced with respect to the double resonance energy, making the identification of the energy range where the doublet is expected particularly easy.
+The~analysis of the spectrum in proximity to the degeneracy point revealed that the gap with the closest eigenvalue remains much larger than the internal energy separation of the doublet for a wide range of excitation energy.
+This difference is more evident in the case where the ratio between the lengths of the two paths connecting the emitters is closer to 1 (but still strictly smaller than 1).

-These features make a quasi-degenerate doublet addressable as a two-level system, in a suitable coupling energy range, opening the way to possible applications as qubits.
-As envisaged in Ref.~\cite{Lonigro2021a}, the states of the doublet, representing the computational basis, could be efficiently discriminated by detecting the photon in either of the two paths, therefore without directly interacting with the emitters.
+These features make a quasi-degenerate doublet addressable as a two-level system, in~a suitable coupling energy range, opening the way to possible applications as logical qubits.
+As~envisaged in Ref.~\cite{Lonigro2021a}, the~states of the doublet, representing the computational basis, could be efficiently discriminated by detecting the photon in either of the two paths, therefore without directly interacting with the emitters.
 External pulses on the emitters can instead be used to coherently drive one state of the doublet to the other, creating an effective coupling of the ``$\sigma_x$'' and ``$\sigma_y$'' type, which adds to the ``$\sigma_z$'' term already present in the doublet Hamiltonian \eqref{eq:doubletham}.
-The implementation of such a procedure will be the subject of future research.
-Finally, in a wider perspective, it would be interesting to investigate the possibility to coherently manipulate and entangle systems of two or more closed waveguides, hosting a resonant doublet at the same energy, by connecting them through microwave transmission lines.
+It is worth remarking that, while the results in this article are obtained under the assumption of spatial symmetries, breaking those symmetries can provide a tool to couple the states inside a doublet and implement the whole set of observables in a two-dimensional space.
+If~the strength of symmetry-breaking terms is low, they are not expected to qualitatively alter the doublet picture in Figures~\ref{fig:energies_8pi}--\ref{fig:energies_16pi}, besides~generally transforming the level crossing at the degeneracy point into an avoided~crossing.